 "The support I've received from my friends has been beyond incredible, from the random ‘How are you and baby doing?’ texts, to the casual banter, to the ‘I really need someone’ chats.
 On one occasion a set of friends just dropped what they were doing to come to my house and get me out because they knew I was in a state.
 I couldn't feel more blessed to call these guys my friends."

 Exercise gives you a chance to focus on something different, and is great for you and your baby’s health.
 A surge of endorphins, or stress-relieving stretches, can help you feel good and sleep better.

 "I loved pregnancy yoga.
 It was ‘me’ time and I felt so relaxed afterwards."

 Try meditation, breathing techniques or hypnobirthing

-Many mums find meditation and breathing techniques not only help them to relax in pregnancy, but can also help to manage pain in labour.
+Many mums find meditation and breathing techniques help them relax in pregnancy and manage pain in labour.

-Book a treat for every month of your pregnancy - it could be anything from a cinema trip or dinner out to a massage or manicure.
+Why not book a treat for every month of your pregnancy?
+This could be anything from a cinema trip or dinner out to a massage or manicure.

 It will give yourself something to look forward to, away from all thoughts of pregnancy and babies (and other children if you have them).

 "I booked a one hour treatment each week before my due date.
 I had a bit of a back massage or reflexology, depending on how I felt.
 Best money I ever spent!"